 That brings forth its fruit in its season,

 And whatever he does shall prosper.”

-The flesh cries out for satisfaction and it yearns to be fulfilled, the act of denial requires a focused intent that brings our carnal nature into submission to God’s will.
+The flesh cries out for satisfaction and it yearns to be fulfilled, the acts of denial require a focused intent that brings our carnal nature into submission to God’s will.
 The more we practice this, the better we become at it.
 The desires of the flesh are insatiable, they cannot be quenched.
 Once we come to the realization that pleasure is but for a moment but the joy of the Lord lasts a lifetime, we will recognize the value of self-control.

 2 Corinthians 4:17 “For our light and momentary affliction is producing for us an eternal glory that is far beyond comparison.”